-Other than trail snacks, we ask guests to refrain from bringing food to the lodge as it can quickly attract wildlife from hungry packrats to curious bears.
+Other than trail snacks, we ask guests to refrain from bringing food to the lodge as it can quickly attract wildlife.
 Cooking and cooking fires are expressly prohibited anywhere on the property due to fire hazard.

 Do you allow dogs?

 Well-behaved dogs are allowed in all accommodations except Lodge rooms for $25 per night, which includes generous portions of high-quality dog food.
 We will pre-authorize your credit card for any damage that your pet may cause.
 If your dog is inclined to scratch or chew, we recommend leaving him at home as our accommodations are equipped with delicate hand-made furniture and nice linens.
 Owners are required to pick up after their dogs at all times on the property.
 If your dog is uncomfortable with new dogs or new people, this might not be an appropriate place to bring them.
 Dogs are not allowed inside the Lodge.
 From our experience, the Lodge is not the best place to bring a dog that struggles with separation anxiety.

 Do you have accommodations for horses?